The Real Estate Market in Penang

 Is the Gurney Drive area still attractive?

-Is it easy to resell your property?
+Is it easy to resell a property?

 What is RPGT?